EOSC 116 · Mesozoic Earth: Time of the Dinosaurs

 (EOSC116.99A; EOSC116.99C; EOSC 116.98A)

 Module B (Origins and Extinctions) examines the origins and early history of life.
-You will also consider why extinction events are just as important as periods of accelerated evolution in terms of the diversity of life on Earth.
-Finally you will study the two mass extinction events that bracket Mesozoic time.
+You will also consider how extinction events, as well as periods of accelerated evolution, both impact the diversity of life on Earth.
+Finally, you will study the two mass extinction events that bracket Mesozoic time.

 Module C (Mesozoic Earth, Life’s Cradle) looks at how our planet can be treated as a composite of interacting systems.
-Landforms are controlled entirely by plate tectonic processes.
+Landforms are controlled almost entirely by plate tectonic processes.
 The climate of the Mesozoic Era was warmer than today.
-In this Module, you will learn about the major tectonic, oceanic and climatic features of the Triassic, Jurassic and Cretaceous Periods and investigate how and why they change over time.
+You will learn about the major tectonic, oceanic and climatic features of the Triassic, Jurassic and Cretaceous Periods and investigate how and why they change over time.

 Module D (Mesozoic Life) looks at the rise and eventual fall of the Mesozoic biosphere (life on Earth).
 Lessons include looking at Mesozoic life in the oceans, on land and in the skies.
-To finish the course, you will collect and use real dinosaur distributions from across North America in combination with existing knowledge about the duration and extent of a giant seaway, to reveal dinosaur migration patterns.
-In short, you will use actual dinosaur distributions to solve a puzzle about life in Earth's ancient past.
+To finish the course, you will collect and use real dinosaur data from across North America and beyond, in combination with existing knowledge about the duration and extent of a giant seaway, to reveal dinosaur migration patterns in North America's ancient past.

 In-Person Course Content